young-eun-nam/young-eun-nam.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Postdoctoral Fellow at the University of Toronto, where I work in the [OptiMaL Lab](https://optimal.mie.utoronto.ca) with [Prof. Eldan Cohen](https://www.mie.utoronto.ca/faculty_staff/eldan-cohen/) on `data-centric` machine learning for real-world problems.
-My research focuses on improving the data quality, reliability, and efficiency of learning systems, while exploring how agentic AI can make these systems more adaptive and robust in practice.
+I am a Postdoctoral Fellow at the University of Toronto, where I work with [Prof. Eldan Cohen](https://www.mie.utoronto.ca/faculty_staff/eldan-cohen/) in the [OptiMaL Lab](https://optimal.mie.utoronto.ca) on `data-centric` machine learning for real-world problems.
+My research focuses on improving the quality, reliability, and efficiency of data and learning systems, and I am also interested in `agentic AI` for building more adaptive and robust models in practice.

 Before joining the University of Toronto, I completed my Ph.D. in Computer Science at KAIST, where I was advised by [Prof. Jae-Gil Lee](https://www.kaistdmlab.org/jaegil) in the [Data Mining Lab](https://www.kaistdmlab.org).
 I have industry experience from roles in software engineering, data analytics, and AI research, which continues to shape my interest in bridging algorithmic advances with deployable, trustworthy systems.